DavidLyhedDanielsson/lui/readme.md

 ## Dependencies
 Currently the only mandatory dependencies not included in the repo are lua 5.1 and freetype2.
-SDL2 is required to build the supplied makefile as it includes a simple example application.
+SDL2 is required to build the supplied CMakeLists as it includes a simple example application.

 ## Building